jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 ### IDENTIFY THE PROBLEM

+The College Board would like to analyze the State based data of the 2001 SAT scores.

 ### ACQUIRE THE DATA

 The data as provided to us as a csv file.
 It is 4 columns wide by 53 rows (including header labels and national averages).
 The data dictionary begins.

 "sat_scores.csv"
+_The data is delimited with commas_
 The data was clean but needs to have some fields types recast
 <br>1 header row of the following values: *State, Rate, Verbal, Math*
 <br>*State* -- string, State of the testing